 Changes in circumstance

 If any material changes arise during the exemption period, the charitable organisation is required to notify us as soon as possible in writing.

 Changes to the aims and objectives, or the principle activities and services of the organisation, or changes to the use of the land may cause the land to become ineligible for the exemption.

 Omissions and errors

 Owners of land that are unsure of their tax obligations, or believe that they have incorrectly received an exemption for non-exempt land, should contact us to make a voluntary disclosure.

-You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the date the assessment was issued.
+You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the assessment issue date.

 Failure to notify us may constitute a notification default, which can result in a liability for penalty tax, which is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.